Ben Reyes

-History
+Biography

 Reyes, a Mexican American, was born February 16, 1947, in Burton, Texas.
 A resident of the Denver Harbor area of Houston, Reyes, whose father was a laborer, was a member of a family of ten people.
 He served in the Marine Corps from 1966 through 1969 for a three-year span, and he served one tour of duty in the Vietnam War.
 He later became an activist and a politician.

-The La Raza Unida asked Reyes to run for political office while as a member of that political party.
-Reyes instead ran for office as a Democrat.
-In 1972 Reyes was elected to the Texas House of Representatives.
-Representing District 89 as a member of the Democratic Party of the United States, he won re-election three times.
-In 1976 he received over 96% of the vote.
+In 1970, Reyes was a candidate for Harris County Democratic Executive Committee.
+In 1972, the Raza Unida Party asked Reyes to run for the State House under their ticket, but he ran instead as a Democrat and was elected.
+Representing District 89, he won re-election three times, receiving over 96% of the vote in 1976.
 While in the house he served as the vice chairman of the Liquor Regulation Committee and as the chairperson of the Rules committee.
 Reyes served in the Texas House of Representatives from 1973 to 1979.
 In 1977 he attended both Texas Southern University and the University of Houston.

 In 1979 he was elected to the Houston City Council.
 He served in District I for 16 years; he left due to term limits.
 As a city council member he arranged the demolitions of various houses that housed criminal activities.
 His final year of service was 1995.
 In 1999 Tim Fleck of the Houston Press said that he "virtually created Hispanic politics in Houston and held his own on City Council as perhaps the best wheeler-dealer for nearly two decades."

 In a 1991 Houston Chronicle article, Richard Murray, a political scientist from the University of Houston, said "Ben was not only a young Turk, but he was an angry Turk.
 But Ben has had a 20-year career and, like many people, he is a different person now than when he was first elected."

 In 1992 he ran for United States Congress in the newly created 29th District, a 63 percent Hispanic-majority district located in eastern Houston.
 He was initially the favorite, but only won 34 percent of the vote in the five-way Democratic primary—the real contest in this heavily Democratic district.
-He was forced into a runoff with State Senator Gene Green (with whom he had served in the Texas House), which he lost by only 180 votes out of 130,000 cast.
-He challenged Green in the 1994 primary, losing by a somewhat wider margin.
+He was forced into a runoff with State Senator Gene Green (with whom he had served in the Texas House), which he lost by only 180 votes out of 31,508 cast.
+He challenged Green in the 1994 primary, losing by over 3000.